grape-fluid/asset-loader/README.md

 ## Custom destination

 If you need, for any reason, copy file into public directory with custom name or custom directory, just specify asset as array.
-You can use `&` character that will be replaces with public assets directory folder.
+You can use `&` character that will be replaced with public assets directory folder.

 ```
 assets: